Customised Diamond Engagement Ring

 Right diamond for the most brilliance

 The cut refers to a diamond’s unique proportion, symmetry and polish.
-It is the most important characteristic of a diamond, because it has the biggest effect on its famed clear, fiery brilliance.
-A customised diamond engagement ring with a feature diamond of the highest grade will reflect nearly all of the light that enters the diamond, creating exceptional sparkle and fire.
+It is a diamond’s most important characteristic because it has the biggest effect on its famed clear, fiery brilliance.
+A customised diamond engagement ring with a feature diamond of the highest grade will reflect nearly all of the light that enters through its various facets, creating exceptional sparkle and fire.

 In a Shallow diamond cut, light strikes the pavilion facet at a low angle and passes through the facet (refracts), before finally escaping through the bottom of the diamond.
 The leakage of light results in poor performing diamond that is not of the ideal cut.

 In a Deep diamond cut, light strikes the first pavilion facet at an angle sharp enough to reflect off the second pavilion.
 However, the light strikes the second pavilion at too low of an angle, causing the light to pass through the facet (refract), before finally escaping through the bottom of the diamond.
 There is still a leakage of light, resulting in a poor performing diamond that is still not of the ideal cut.

 In an Ideal diamond cut, light strikes each pavilion facet at an ideal angle.
 This allows most of the light passing through to reflect back to the diamond’s crown (top) facet.
 This enhances a diamond’s fiery luster and imparts a bright-looking appearance.

 Colour of the diamond, is the second most important factor after carat size, as it has a more significant impact on its appearance.
 It is known that diamond closest to colourless, with better light absorption, has an optimum visible sparkle.